 The remarkable success story of Malaysia and the problems which could still induce failure constitute the continuing themes of the reports reproduced in this volume.
 The development of Philippine and Indonesian opposition to Malaysia constitutes an accompanying theme, one which needs to be clearly distinguished in order to report not only the Malaysia story but also the new Malaysia crisis.
-The story of Philippine and Indonesian opposition to Malaysia is both curious and tragic, that of the Philippines the more curious, that of Indonesian opposition to the more curious, that of Indonesian opposition to the more curious.
+The story of Philippine and Indonesian opposition to Malaysia is both curious and tragic, that of the Philippines the more curious, that of Indonesian opposition to Malaysia crisis.